 Flooding is the most common and most expensive natural disaster in the U.S., according to FEMA.
 And the risk of catastrophic floods in the U.S. is only rising as climate change intensifies downpours in areas like the Northeast and Midwest.
 In the West, flooding risks rise following major wildfires that denude hills of trees and undergrowth.
+How to protect your home from flood damage?

 In addition to threatening personal safety, floods can cause significant structural damage to residences.
 According to the National Flood Insurance Program, just one inch of water can cause up to $25,000 worth of damage to an average home.